 I thought it’d be interesting to find a way to highlight functions and operators in Power BI that you may haven’t come across before, deeply buried in the menus, or those that you may have seen, but don’t really know what they do.
-For this tutorial, I’d like to highlight the Power BI Modulo and Integer-Divide functions.
+In this tutorial, I’d like to highlight the Power BI Modulo and Integer-Divide functions.
 Let’s take a look at how these functions can be useful to your reports.
 You can watch the full video of this tutorial at the bottom of this blog.

-The Modulo and Integer-Divide in the standard operator within Power Query are incredibly useful for different types of data transformations.
+The Modulo and Integer-Divide in the standard operator within Power Query are incredibly useful for different types of data transformation.
 For demonstration purposes, let’s look at a simple division problem, fourteen divided by three.
 Four here, which is the whole portion of the result, is the Integer-Divide, while the Modulo is the remainder.

 You can use Modulo and Integer-Divide to create different types of repeating patterns.
 And in those repeating patterns, you can do some really powerful transformations.

 Using Power BI Modulo

 So, let’s look at this case.
 We’ve got a simple data set, which is just twenty-four participants in a training course, and we want to take these participants in and divide them into four equal teams of six.
 We can use Integer-Divide and Modulo to do that in different ways.
 Let’s start with Modulo.

 Let’s first add an Index column, and then in that column, let’s go and operate with Modulo.